Aayush1Singh/expense-tracker/README.md

-# 💸 Neurix Group Expense Tracker
+# 💸 Group Expense Tracker

 A full-stack group expense management and chat application, featuring a FastAPI backend and a modern React (Vite) frontend.